LolSheeps/aethermoor-rpg/players-guide/professions/index.md

----
-layout: default
-title: The 15 Professions
----

 # The 15 Professions of Aethermoor

 Choose your path in the industrial frontier.
 Each profession offers unique abilities and playstyles.